AdobeDocs/certification.en/help/certifications/ajo/ajo-renew.md

 ---
-title: Adobe Campaign Standard Certification
+title: Adobe Journey Optimizer Certification
 description: You have technical knowledge about audience segmentation, destination exports, and activation on real time basis for unified profiles that adhere to data and privacy regulations, customer data platforms (CDP) and knowledge of Adobe Experience Platform.
-solution: Campaign Standard
+solution: Journey Optimizer
 role: Developer
 ---
-# Certification Journey - Adobe Campaign Standard
+# Certification Journey - Adobe Journey Optimizer

 ## Start Your Journey toward Certification